by Tom Allen

 - Deal Execution

 Within each of these areas exist a significant number of questions.
-While companies may ultimately arrive at conclusions within these areas, the ease, repeatability and efficiency at which this is done can engender a competitive advantage.
+While companies may ultimately arrive at conclusions within these areas, the ease, repeatability and efficiency at which this is done can confer a competitive advantage.
 Questions related to everything from market attractiveness, competitive positioning and sector conditions, to valuation and HR compliance need attention.
-Measured improvement can come by standardizing approaches to tasks and activity assignment, outside advisor engagement plans and using a secure, virtual data room storage solution.
+Measured improvement can come by standardizing approaches to tasks and activity assignment in the form of a due diligence checklist, referencing outside advisor engagement plans and using a secure, virtual data room storage solution.
 All of these improve the likelihood of deal success.

 M&A efforts that outdistance the competition happen in the post-merger integration phase.
 Here, information transfer from the due diligence phase, paired with a clear understanding of target outcomes, helps companies unlock deal value.
 While there is no one-size-fits-all approach, successful PMI processes are well planned, aligned with deal objectives, measured, documented and organized for a merging of cultural, leadership, departmental and operational factors.

 Often, however, general project planning and readiness within the PMI phase is inadequate.
-Proposed integration and resulting execution steps are disorganized, timeliness are unclear, data is missing or inaccessible, collaboration is weak and accountability lacks.
+Proposed post-merger integration steps are disorganized, timelines are unclear, data is missing or inaccessible, collaboration is weak and accountability lacks.
 The disorganization not only wastes valuable time, it results in under-nurtured deal potential.

-Today, consider if your current PMI process fosters integration success.
+Today, consider if your current PMI process and post-merger integration checklist fosters integration success.
 Adopting the right tools and methodologies can transform a company’s ability to capture upside from deals.
 Midaxo’s M&A Maturity Grader can help score the maturity of your PMI phase.
 Additionally, the 62-page Guide to Post-Merger Integration outlines critical steps around closing, 100 Day Planning, communication, systems and controls, budget and planning, reporting and more.

 M&A efforts that outdistance the competition happen in the post-merger integration phase.